rmadar/music-sheet/notes/README.md

 ## Music writing theory

+ + *alteration*: increasing/decreasing a given note by 1/2 ton (can naturally appear in a given tonality, we then talk about "dieses a la cle")
  + *appogiature*: play a little note right before the main note
  + *staccato*: play brief notes (noted with a dot below/above the note)
  + *legato*: opposite from staccato, play sounds between each notes (noted with large horizontal brace)